eopf-toolkit/community-notebook-competition/README.md

 - All code must be original or be clearly cited.
 All AI use must be disclosed.

 ### Intellectual Property
-By submitting a notebook, you grant the European Space Agency and thriveGEO GmbH a non-exclusive license to use, reproduce, modify, and display your work for promotional and educational purposes, including featuring it in the EOPF-101 online book.
+By submitting a notebook, you grant the European Space Agency and thriveGEO GmbH a non-exclusive license to use, reproduce, modify, and display your work for promotional and educational purposes, including featuring it in the EOPF 101 online book.

 All notebooks will be submitted and published with an open source license.
 Detailed instructions to follow.